cirosantilli/networking-cheat/ssh.md

 Options are documented with the server at `man sshd` since they are only used by the server.

-*Never* put your private key there!

-Next, your client will only connect to a server if its key is in known hosts.
-Security is useless if someone is impersonating the message receiver.
-If the server's public identity is not in the known hosts file, ssh will ask is you want to add it.

 SSH is by default very fussy about the permissions of this file which should be:

     chmod 700 ~/.ssh
     chmod 600 ~/.ssh/authorized_keys

 and not more permissive.
 If you really want that, you can do configure SSH to be less safe via `StrictModes no`.

+## known_hosts

+Located at: `.ssh/known_hosts`.

+Your client will only connect to a server if its key is in known hosts.
+This file exists because security is useless if someone is impersonating the message receiver.
+If the server's public identity is not in the known hosts file, SSH will ask is you want to add it.

 ## ssh-keygen